nanostores/nanostores/README.md

 + })
 ```

-A actions is not only a way for store to a get new value.
+An action is not the only way for store to a get new value.
 For instance, persistent store could get the new value from another browser tab.

 With this separation your UI will be ready to any source of store’s changes.